KroNton-Robotics/CPP-For-Robotics/1-C++Fundamentals/README.md

     count++;
 } while (count < 5);
 ```
+- `while` and `do-while` Key Differences:

+  - `while loop` : Condition Checked First - May not execute at all if the condition is false from the beginning.

+  - `do-while loop` : Condition Checked After - Always executes at least once, regardless of the condition.

 ### [Example: Checking if a Number is Even or Odd](src/ex4.cpp)
 ### [Example: Printing Numbers from 1 to 10](src/ex5.cpp)
 ### [Example: Sum of Natural Numbers Using a While Loop](src/ex6.cpp)